-E. Performance standards for separation, storage tank and flare equipment.
+Performance standards for separation, storage tank and flare equipment.

-- (1) The operator shall design completion and production separation equipment and storage tanks for maximum throughput and pressure to maximize hydrocarbon recovery and minimize excess natural gas flashing and vapor accumulation. - (2) The operator shall equip a permanent storage tank associated with production operations that is installed after {effective date of rule} with an automatic gauging system that reduces the venting of natural gas. - (3) The operator shall combust natural gas in a flare stack that is properly sized and designed for, and operated at, maximum efficiency. - (a) A flare stack installed or replaced after May 31, 2021 shall be equipped with an automatic ignitor or continuous pilot. - (b) A flare stack installed before June 1, 2021 shall be retrofitted with an automatic ignitor or continuous pilot or technology that alerts the operator that the flare has malfunctioned no later than 18 months after {effective date of rule}. - (c) A flare stack located at a well with an average daily production of equal to or less than 10 barrels of oil or 60,000 cubic feet of natural gas shall be equipped with an automatic ignitor or continuous pilot if the flare stack is replaced after {effective date of the rule}. - (4) A flare stack located at a well spud after {effective date of rule} shall be securely anchored and located at least 100 feet from the well and storage tanks. - (5) The operator shall conduct an AVO inspection on the frequency specified below to confirm that all production equipment is operating properly and there are no leaks or releases except as allowed in Subsection D of 19.15.27.8 NMAC. - (a) During an AVO inspection the operator shall inspect all components, including flare stacks, thief hatches, closed vent systems, pumps, compressors, pressure relief devices, valves, lines, flanges, connectors, and associated piping to identify defects, leaks, and releases by: - (i) visually inspecting for cracks and holes; loose connections; leaks; broken and missing caps; broken, damaged seals and gaskets; broken, missing and open hatches; broken, missing and open access covers and closure devices; and to ensure a flare stack is operating in conformance with its design; - (ii) listening for pressure and liquid leaks; and - (iii) smelling for unusual and strong odors. - (b) The operator shall conduct an AVO inspection weekly: - (i) during the first year of production; and - (ii) on a well with an average daily production greater than 10 barrels of oil or 60,000 cubic feet of natural gas. - (c) The operator shall conduct an AVO inspection weekly if it is on site, and in no case less than once per calendar month with at least 20 calendar days between inspections: - (i) on a well with an average daily production equal to or less than 10 barrels of oil or 60,000 cubic feet of natural gas; and - (ii) on shut-in, temporarily abandoned, or inactive wells. - (d) The operator shall make and keep a record of an AVO inspection for not less than five years and make such record available for inspection by the division upon request. - (67) Subject to the division's prior written approval, the operator may use a remote or automated monitoring technology to detect leaks and releases in lieu of an AVO inspection.
+(1) The operator shall design completion and production separation equipment and storage tanks for maximum anticipated throughput and pressure to maximize hydrocarbon recovery and minimize waste waste waste stabling and vapor accumulation.

+(2) The operator shall equip of a permanent storage tank associated with production operations that is routed to a flare or control device that is installed after {effective date of rule} shall equip the storage tank with an automatic gauging system that reduces the venting of natural gas.

+(3) The operator shall combust natural gas in a flare stack that is properly sized, and designed, for, and operated for complete and continuous combustion of gases sent to the flare at, maximum efficiency.

+(a) A flare stack installed or replaced after May 31, 2021 shall be equipped with an automatic ignitor or continuous pilot.

+(b) A flare stack installed before June 1, 2021 shall be retrofitted with an automatic ignitor, or continuous pilot, or technology that alerts the operator that the flare has may have malfunctioned no later than 18 months after {effective date of rule}.

+(c) A flare stack located at a well facility, including any single well, with an average daily production of equal to or less than 10 barrels of oil or 60,000 cubic feet of natural gas shall be equipped with an automatic ignitor or continuous pilot if the flare stack is replaced after {effective date of the rule}.

+(4) A flare stack located at a well spud constructed after {effective date of rule} shall be securely anchored and located at least 100 feet from the well and storage tanksunless otherwise approved by the division.

+(5) The operator shall conduct an AVO inspection on the frequency specified below to confirm that all production equipment is operating properly and there are no leaks or releases except as allowed in Subsection D of 19.15.27.8 NMAC.

+(a) During an AVO inspection the operator shall inspect all components, including flare stacks, thief hatches, closed vent systems, pumps, compressors, pressure relief devices, valves, lines, flanges, connectors, and associated piping to identify defects, leaks, and releases by:

+(i) visually inspecting externally for cracks and holes; loose connections; leaks; broken and missing caps; broken, damaged seals and gaskets; broken, missing and open hatches; broken, missing and open access covers and closure devices; and to ensure a flare stack is operating in conformance with its design;

+- (ii) listening for pressure and liquid leaks; and - (iii) smelling for unusual and strong odors. - (b) The operator shall conduct an AVO inspection weekly: - (i) during the first year of production; and - (ii) on awell facility, including any single well, with an average daily production greater than 10 barrels of oil or 60,000 cubic feet of natural gas.

+E.

+(c) The operator shall conduct an AVO inspection weekly if it is on site, and in no case less than once per calendar month with at least 20 calendar days between inspections: (i) on a-well-facility, including any single well, with an average daily production equal to or less than 10 barrels of oil or 60,000 cubic feet of natural gas; and

+(ii) on shut-in, temporarily abandoned, or inactive wells.

+(d) The operator shall make and keep a record of an AVO inspection for not less than five years and make such record available for inspection by the division upon request.

+(67) Subject to the division's prior written approval, the operator may use a remote or automated monitoring technology to detect leaks and releases in lieu of an AVO inspection.